zaius/docs/content/quickstarts/deployment/heroku.md

         app-name: $HEROKU_APP_NAME
 ```

-Note: You should not prefix the `key-name` environment variable with a dollar
+Note: You should not prefix the `key-name` property with a dollar
 sign (`$`) or postfix it with `_PRIVATE` or `_PUBLIC`.

 ![image](/images/heroku_08.jpg)